 - Do not add extra space before or after it.

 - If there are additional paragraphs within the quotation, indent the first line of each subsequent paragraph an additional 0.5 in.
+See an example in Section 8.27 of the Publication Manual.

 - Either (a) cite the source in parentheses after the quotation’s final punctuation or (b) cite the author and year in the narrative before the quotation and place only the page number in parentheses after the quotation’s final punctuation.